You are here: Home / What To Do / History & Culture / Quinkan Galleries

 Quinkan Galleries

-Famous for its rock art, Quinkan Country contains a large and dramatic body of prehistoric rock paintings.
-These galleries have been identified as being at least 15,000 to 30,000years old and have been included on the Australian Heritage Estate and listed by UNESCO as being among the top 10 rock art sites in the world
+Famous for its remarkable rock art, Quinkan Country is home to one of the world's most significant collections of prehistoric rock paintings.
+These extraordinary galleries are believed to be between 15,000 and 30,000 years old and are recognised on the Australian Heritage Estate.
+UNESCO has also listed Quinkan Country among the top ten rock art sites in the world.

 Quinkan Galleries